kauevecchia/coin-trackr/README.md

 - **👤 Account Management**: User profile management and password reset functionality
 - **📋 Transaction History**: Complete transaction log with filtering capabilities
 - **🛡️ Data Security**: Enterprise-grade security and encryption

-## Conclusion

-CoinTrackr provides a comprehensive solution for cryptocurrency portfolio management, combining modern web technologies with real-time data updates to deliver an exceptional user experience.
-Whether you're a casual investor or a serious trader, CoinTrackr helps you make informed decisions about your crypto investments.

 ---